 The age group categories captured and reported before the Homelessness Reduction Act came into effect are not the same as reported now under the HRA.
 However, we can see that over the last 10 years, we have seen a change in the age profile of homeless households.
-The proportion of people in the age group 16 to 24 has reduced from 57.7% in 2010/11 to 17% in 2019/20.
+The proportion of people in the age group 16 to 24 has reduced from 57.7% in 2010/11 to 16.3% in 2021/22.
 This may be linked to the wider shift we have observed of less homelessness being driven from friend/ family eviction (see below chapter 7.1), who are often young adults leaving a parental home, and more homelessness now being driven by end of private tenancies which is more likely to be young families renting properties, and single adults in HMOs, coming from older demographic groups, these factors are explored further in the next chapter.
+In 2020/21, we saw a slight increase in the number of households owed a duty where the main applicant was 16-24 of age.
+As we will see later in chapter 7, we also saw an increase in homelessness due to friend/family eviction during 2020/21, and this points towards young persons aged 16-24 being asked to leave their family homes.